xinyiwang23/5293irisrecognition/README.md

 ### 6.Performance Evaluation

-All the functions in this section will be called in the next section Iris Recognition below.
+* All the functions in this section will be called in the next section Iris Recognition below.
+Then we evalute the perform of the model and transform the result into CRR curve and table as paper's table3 & Fig10.

 #### 6.1 Function name: getCRRCurve